Juliafin/final_fantasy_quiz/quiz_questions_&_answers.md

 A. To rule the world
 B. To destroy the world
-C. Find the ancient magic of the Goddesses
+C. Revive the ancient Goddesses by finding the source of magic
 D. All of the above

 7. In Final Fantasy VII, what weapon does Cloud carry?